MailRuCloudSolutions/terraform-provider-mcs/docs/resources/mcs_kubernetes_cluster.md

 * `name` - (Required) The name of the cluster.
 Changing this creates a new cluster.
 Should match the pattern `^[a-zA-Z][a-zA-Z0-9_.-]*$`.

 * `cluster_template_id` - (Required) The UUID of the Kubernetes cluster template.
-It can be obtained using the cluster_template data source
+It can be obtained using the cluster_template data source.

 * `master_flavor` - (Optional) The ID of flavor for the master nodes.
- If master_flavor is not present, value from cluster_template will be used
+ If master_flavor is not present, value from cluster_template will be used.

 * `network_id` - (Required) The UUID of the network that will be attached to the cluster.
  Changing this creates a new cluster.